 Our fall beer tour starts with some divine inspiration at All Saints Brewing in Greensburg.
 Their Hallowed Pumpkin Ale starts with 200 pounds of locally-grown pie pumpkins that are slow roasted then mixed into a variation of their Crimson Halo to give it a unique fall flavor.
 This heavenly offering has a subtle hint of fresh spice and a toasty malt character, along with a beautiful pumpkin color.
 When you're ready for another round, their authentic Oktoberfest, made with 100% German malt and hops, is the right balance of sweet, bitter and crisp.

-For more fall flavors, be sure to grab Rivertowne favorites like Headless Wylie (pumpkin ale) and their tribute to Oktoberfest (lager).
+Reaper's Harvest, clocking in at a devilish 7% ABV, is a dark amber-colored ale that combines the spiciness of rye malts with dank, earthy American hops.
+For more fall flavors, be sure to grab Rivertowne favorites like Headless Wylie (pumpkin ale) and their tribute to Oktoberfest.

+Located in Huntingdon, Quinn Brewing Company has several fall favorites returning to the taproom.
+Start with their Diesel Dwarf German Style Altbier, a beautiful deep copper Old World-style Altbier made using German and Czech hops.
 Round out your tasting with their Forth and Clyde Scotch Style Ale, featuring a unique peat flavor that comes from smoked malts imported from Scotland, giving you the sweet and smoky characteristics of a real Scotch Ale.

-Or, try a tall glass of Beerlin Oktoberfest, which pays homage to the German Oktoberfest while incorporating an American twist.
+If you're into ales and stouts, Whitehorse Brewing in Berlin has a new fall favorite for you.
+Start with a tall glass of Beerlin Oktoberfest, which pays homage to the German Oktoberfest while incorporating an American twist.
 This seasonal lager takes the traditional maltiness of the style and hops it up with Mosaic and Liberty hops that shine brightly with each sip.